Emails I Can't Send

-Emails I Can't Send is the fifth studio album by American singer Sabrina Carpenter.
+Emails I Can't Send (stylized in all lowercase) is the fifth studio album by American singer Sabrina Carpenter.
 It was released on July 15, 2022, through Island Records.
-It is primarily a pop and folk-pop record with synth-pop production and elements of alternative pop, bedroom pop, electropop, and storytelling.
+It is primarily a pop and folk-pop record with elements of alternative pop, bedroom pop, electropop, storytelling, and synth-pop.
 The album is themed around emails and messages she intended to send to others, but instead kept private.

 The album was accompanied by five singles – "Skinny Dipping", "Fast Times", "Vicious", "Because I Liked a Boy" and "Nonsense".
 To promote the album, Carpenter embarked on the Emails I Can't Send Tour in September 2022.
-A deluxe edition, Emails I Can't Send Fwd, was released in 2023, and included the single "Feather".
+A deluxe edition, Emails I Can't Send Fwd:, was released in 2023, and included the single "Feather".
 The album charted within the top 30 in Argentina, Australia, Ireland, the Netherlands, New Zealand, and the United States.
 It received generally favorable reviews from music critics and ranked on Rolling Stone and Billboard lists of the best albums of 2022.